 Let’s talk about technology as it relates to convenience and communication.
 You want to provide a customer experience that is free of friction points.
 You want to delight them while empowering your team to work faster and smarter.
-Picture this: instead of utilizing phone calls as your main source of communication, switch over to two-way texting and emailing.
+Picture this: instead of utilizing phone calls as your main source of communication, switch to two-way text messaging and emailing.
 Automate your appointment reminders, send estimates for approval, quickly answer questions, and send invoices for online payments — all via text or email.

 2) Build trust.
 Be transparent.

 It’s your job to make customers feel comfortable and confident in choosing you to fix their vehicle.
 Some customers are either naive to the process or leary of getting stuck with a bill for a bunch of unnecessary work, so take your time to explain and educate them on exactly what is going on with their vehicle.
 One way to do this is through digital vehicle inspections where you provide photos and video that transparently show what needs to be done and builds trust.
 Be clear on the cost and also whether you feel the recommended services are urgent or can be deferred to a later date.

 Be proactive in how you communicate with your shop customers.
 Set realistic appointment drop-off and pick-up times and send them automated appointment reminders.
 Implement key communication touchpoints into your shop’s workflow so customers never wonder what the status of their vehicle is.
 The other key piece is to keep a record of all communication.
 These days, text messaging is what most customers prefer, but keeping customer communication records on your personal mobile phone is not optimal.
 Instead, any and all communication should be documented under the customer profile and made accessible to anyone on your team with authorized access.

 Stay Ahead of Gig Disruptions to Ensure Repeat Business